brianprost/bedrock-abacus/README.md

 ### Available Models

-The library includes all current AWS Bedrock models with their IDs and pricing:
+The library includes all current Amazon Bedrock models with their IDs and pricing:

 ```ts
 import { MODELS, PRICING } from "bedrock-abacus";